 Advanced applications of spreadsheet and database software to solve practical problems.
 Spreadsheet emphasis is on formulas and functions; data analysis, reporting, and importing; spreadsheet applications; and macros.
-Database emphasis is on relational databases, advanced querying techniques, forms with multiple tables, advanced report forms. macros, and development of database applications.
-3 hours lecture.
+Database emphasis is on relational databases, advanced querying techniques, forms with multiple tables, advanced report forms, macros, and development of database applications.